Veracruz: Independence

 The municipalities of Tuxpan and Chicontepec belonged to Puebla until 1853, when they were annexed to Veracruz to give the state its final form.
 In 1855, the State Government Palace was constructed.
 During the Reform War, the major player was Ignacio de la Llave whose name is part of the state's official designation.
 In 1858, the port became the site for the liberal government under Benito Juárez after he was forced out of Mexico City during the Reform War.
 Their control of this port and its customs duties allowed liberal forces to gather resources.
 Conservative forces attacked the state but were repelled from both the port and Xalapa.

-The Reform War wrecked Mexico's economy and it found itself unable to pay debts it owed to Europe.
-As a result, Juárez cancelled Mexico's foreign debt.
-Spain, Britain and France, all outraged by this action, decided in October 1861 to force repayment of their loans by the occupation of the Mexican Gulf Coast.
-Normally, this move would have been blocked by the United States under the Monroe Doctrine, however, that nation was occupied with a Civil War at the time, and the European powers believed that the Americans could not act.
-In December, Spanish troops commanded by general Manuel Gasset occupied the port of Veracruz, without any local resistance, followed a month later by French and British forces.
+The Reform War devastated Mexico's economy, leaving it unable to repay its European debts.
+As a result, Juárez annulled the country's foreign debt, prompting Britain, Spain, and France to occupy the Mexican Gulf Coast in October 1861 to force repayment.
+Under normal conditions, this move would have been blocked by the United States under the Monroe Doctrine, however, that nation was occupied with a Civil War at the time, and the European powers believed that the Americans could not act.
+Spanish troops under General Manuel Gasset occupied the port of Veracruz without local resistance.
+Then, in November, the port was also occupied by British and French forces.
 The Spanish and the British withdrew after making deals with Juárez, but the French pushed on to establish the reign of Maximilian I of Mexico.
 However, this was short-lived and the French were expelled through Veracruz in 1866/67.

 In 1863, the state was officially named Veracruz-Llave.
 After the French were expelled, the state government was in the port of Veracruz.
 In 1878, the capital was transferred to Orizaba.
 It was later moved to Xalapa in 1885.

 By the end of the century, many infrastructure improvements, such as roads and railways (especially the Ferrocarril Interoceánico) had been completed with the major cities being Veracruz, Orizaba, Xalapa, Córdoba, Jalacingo, Chicontepec and Tantoyuca.
 The discovery of oil in the north of the state attracted foreign firms, which brought machinery needed for its extraction.
 These companies included Huasteca Company Petroleum and El Aguila along with American and English firms.
 During the same time period, uprisings against the government under Porfirio Díaz in the agricultural south of the state were brutally repressed.